 What to add on the top of Belgian waffles?

-For the topping of these waffles, we used maple syrup (our favorite!) with berries and slices of banana.
+For the topping of these waffles, we used maple syrup (our favorite!) with strawberries and slices of banana.
 We received the waffle iron with the maple syrup as a Christmas gift last year, so trying it was a must.
 Really, a great choice.

 A healthy fruity touch makes it better.
 On the top, we added powdered sugar, but this is really up to you.
 We like them with a bit more sugar.